metal-stack/docs/docs/src/index.md

 In partnership with the open-source project [Gardener](https://gardener.cloud/), we provision Kubernetes clusters on metal-stack at scale.
 From the perspective of the Gardener, the metal-stack is just another cloud provider.

 We are clearly aiming at a fully-automated lifecycle for K8s clusters.
-The time saving compared to providing machines and Kubernetes by hand are significant.
+The time savings compared to providing machines and Kubernetes by hand are significant.
 We actually want to be able to compete with offers of public cloud providers, especially regarding speed and usability.

 ## Why Bare Metal?